+Substantive focus: the spatially uneven impact on the voluntary sector

 We would expect the impact of local government financing changes on the voluntary sector to vary spatially.
-In particular, for two reasons, we would expect a more significant impact on voluntary organisations in more deprived local authorities.
+In particular, for two reasons, we would expect a more significant impact on charitable organisations in more deprived local authorities.
 First, more deprived local authorities were more dependent on central government grants (Figure 1) and therefore, as central grants declined after 2010 leaving local authorities more dependent on locally raised revenue, have seen more significant changes in their spending power than less deprived local authorities.
-Therefore voluntary organisations in more deprived areas are likely to have been exposed to a particularly challenging environment for obtaining income through grants or contracts from their local authority.
+Therefore charitable organisations in more deprived areas are likely to have been exposed to a particularly challenging environment for obtaining income through grants or contracts from their local authority.
 Indeed in a case study comparing two local authorities in England Jones et al. (2016) show that the voluntary sector in Liverpool, where the decline in council revenue spending power was more severe, experienced a more sizeable aggregate cut in its local authority funding than the voluntary sector in Bristol, where the decline in council revenue spending was still significant but less severe.

-Second, in more deprived local authorities voluntary organisations tend to be more dependent on statutory funding.
+Second, in more deprived local authorities charitable organisations tend to be more dependent on statutory funding.
 Salamon’s (1987) theory of ‘voluntary sector failure’ provides a theoretical basis for this increased dependence.
 According to Salamon one of the weaknesses of the voluntary sector is ‘the inability to generate resources on a scale that is both adequate and reliable enough to cope with the human services problems of an advanced industrial society’ (p.
 39).
 Importantly this ‘philanthropic insufficiency’ is particularly evident in certain geographical areas ‘since the resources are frequently not available where the problems are most severe’ (p.
 40).
 In particular opportunities for charitable organisations to benefit from private income, including fees and voluntary donations from individuals, may be more limited in more deprived areas.
 Indeed ‘serious gaps’ in coverage may emerge because ‘private charitable resources may or may not be available where the need for them is greatest’ (p.
 45).
 This provides a strong reason for partnership between government and the voluntary sector: where voluntary contributions are inadequate, government funding of voluntary organisations is needed.
-Therefore theory provides a rationale for expecting voluntary organisations in more deprived local authorities to have a greater dependence on government funding than in less deprived areas.
+Therefore theory provides a rationale for expecting charitable organisations in more deprived local authorities to have a greater dependence on government funding than in less deprived areas.
 This is indeed what we observe.
-Clifford et al. (2013), using data for 2008, show that the local authorities with the highest proportion of voluntary organisations receiving public funds are deprived urban areas.
+Clifford et al. (2013), using data for 2008, show that the local authorities with the highest proportion of charitable organisations receiving public funds are deprived urban areas.
 These include Liverpool, Knowsley, Manchester and Salford in the northwest, Kingston upon Hull and Hartlepool in the northeast, Tower Hamlets and Islington in London, and Nottingham and Luton.